 On this four-day hiking trip, immerse yourself in the breathtaking colours of the Great Smoky Mountains as they shift from summer into autumn.
 The Appalachian Mountains of North Carolina and Tennessee become a sea of reds, yellows, pinks and oranges for just a few weeks each year.
-Hiking some of the oldest mountains in the world, you’ll tackle sections of the iconic Appalachian Trail, feeling the mist of waterfalls on your skin and taking rest by the crystal-clear waters of rivers and streams that have been flowing for millennia.
+Hiking some of the oldest mountains in the world, you’ll tackle a section of the iconic Appalachian Trail, feel the mist of waterfalls on your skin and take rests by the crystal-clear waters of rivers and streams that have been flowing for millennia.
 Explore this mountainous region, reaching points only accessible by foot, all against the colourful backdrop of this ancient land in autumn.

 Dates and availability